niconap/post-it/README.md

 Post it! was made using Node.js and React.
 Both the Node.js api and the React frontend can be found in this repository.

 ###Where can I find Post it!?
-Post it! can be found through this link: (https://post-it-odinbook.herokuapp.com/frontend)[Post it!]
+Post it! can be found through this link: [Post it!](https://post-it-odinbook.herokuapp.com/frontend)